Person-typing-on-laptop

 An IWMS combines these 5 key areas:

-IWMS solutions are suitable for Facilities Services Providers, Real Estate firms, Landlords, Managing Agents and Corporate Occupiers and can be particularly beneficial for businesses with large property portfolios across multiple locations.
+IWMS solutions are suitable for Facilities Services Providers, Real Estate firms, Landlords, Managing Agents and Corporate Occupiers and can be particularly beneficial for organisations with large property portfolios across multiple locations.

 Examples of organisations that use IWMS software include commercial office buildings, hospitals and healthcare facilities, large educational campuses, manufacturing facilities and data centres.